 None of the scrap yards we work with here at Car.co.uk issue payment in cash – and that’s because they all meet strict government Authorised Treatment Facility (ATF) standards.
 ATFs are the only kind of scrap yard which can fulfil the full scrapping process – requesting the DVLA the paperwork you need to prove your car has been scrapped.

 What this really means is that a scrap yard that pays you in cash is unlikely to be a legitimate ATF – so you could be left without the paperwork you need if there are any legal issues with the car.
-It’s not uncommon for fines and penalty notices that relate to the scrap car to come through the letterbox of the previous owner – and a cash deal leaves you without any proof that the car’s been transferred.
+It’s not uncommon for fines and penalty notices that relate to the scrap car to come through the letterbox of the previous owner – and a cash deal leaves you without any proof that the car has been transferred.

 The short answer is this: don’t accept cash for your scrap car – you could get into legal trouble – and you’ll get a better price from a scrap yard that follows the rules.